 The First Things Visitors Look for on Catholic Church Websites

 When someone visits your church’s website, their expectations of your parish in real life can be influenced by your site’s usability, content, and design.
-To make sure that you get people’s attention and don’t lose potential visitors, here are the first things that people look for when visiting a Catholic parish’s website.
+To make sure that you get people’s attention and don’t lose potential visitors, read on!

 1. Mass Times, Locations, and Live Stream Options